Ned Bowman: AFL career

 Bowman was drafted by the Sydney Swans with the 26th pick in the 2024 AFL draft.
 He was allocated the number 23 guernsey, previously worn by Lance Franklin.
 In an interview with AFL.com.au, Bowman acknowledged the significance of the number and said he embraced the responsibility that came with it.

 Playing style

 Bowman is regarded as an athletic forward known for his vertical leap, contested marking, and goal sense.
 Standing at 186 cm, he is noted for his ability to create scoring opportunities both in open play and in contests.

-Personal life

-Bowman grew up in regional South Australia and credits his family's football background as an influence on his sporting development.